Genivia/ugrep/README.md

            --help Print a help message.

+           -I     Ignore   binary   files.
+This   option   is   equivalent   to --binary-files=without-match option.

            -i, --ignore-case
                   Perform  case  insensitive   matching.
 This   option   applies case-insensitive  matching of ASCII characters in the input.
 By default, ugrep is case sensitive.

            --include=GLOB
                   Search only files whose name matches GLOB (using wildcard match- ing).
 A  glob  can  use *, ?, and [...] as wildcards, and \ to quote a wildcard or backslash character literally.
 If GLOB con- tains  /,  file pathnames are matched.
 Otherwise file basenames are matched.
 Note that --exclude patterns  take  priority  over --include patterns.
 This option may be repeated.

            --include-dir=GLOB
                   Only  directories whose name matches GLOB are included in recur- sive searches.
 If GLOB contains /, full pathnames are  matched.
                   Otherwise  basenames  are matched.
 Note that --exclude-dir pat- terns take priority over --include-dir  patterns.
 This  option may be repeated.

            --include-from=FILE
                   Read  the  globs from FILE and search only files and directories whose name matches  one  or  more  globs  (as  if  specified  by --include  and  --include-dir).
 Lines  starting with a `#' and empty lines in FILE are ignored.
 This option may be repeated.

            -k, --column-number
                   The column number of a matched pattern is displayed in front  of the  respective  matched  line,  starting at column 1.
-Tabs  are expanded when columns are counted.
+Tabs are expanded when columns are counted, see option --tabs.

            -L, --files-without-match
                   Only the names of files not containing selected lines are  writ- ten  to  standard  output.
 Pathnames  are listed once per file searched.
 If  the  standard  input  is  searched,  the  string ``(standard input)'' is written.

            -l, --files-with-matches
                   Only the names of files containing selected lines are written to standard output.  ugrep will only search a file  until  a  match has  been  found,  making  searches  potentially less expensive.
                   Pathnames are listed once per file searched.
 If  the  standard input is searched, the string ``(standard input)'' is written.

            --label[=LABEL]
                   Displays  the LABEL value when input is read from standard input where a file name would normally be printed in the output.
 This option applies to options -H, -L, and -l.

            --line-buffered
                   Force  output  to  be line buffered.
 By default, output is line buffered when standard output is a terminal and  block  buffered otherwise.

            -m NUM, --max-count=NUM
                   Stop reading the input after NUM matches.

            -N, --only-line-number
                   The  line number of the match in the file is output without dis- playing the match.
 The line number counter is  reset  for  each file processed.

            -n, --line-number
                   Each  output line is preceded by its relative line number in the file, starting at line 1.
 The line number counter is reset  for each file processed.

            --no-group-separator
                   Removes  the  group  separator  line from the output for context options -A, -B, and -C.

            -O EXTENSIONS, --file-extensions=EXTENSIONS
                   Search only files whose file name extensions match the specified comma-separated  list  of  file name EXTENSIONS.
 This option is the same as specifying --include='*.ext' for each extension name `ext' in the EXTENSIONS list.
 This option may be repeated.

            -o, --only-matching
                   Prints  only  the  matching part of the lines.
 Allows a pattern match to span  multiple  lines.
 Line  numbers  for  multi-line matches  are  displayed  with  option -n, using `|' as the field separator for each additional line matched by the pattern.
 Con- text options -A, -B, and -C are disabled.